Geberit In-Wall Carrier Review

 What is Geberit and why?

-Established in 1874, Geberit is a Swiss multinational group specialize in manufacturing and supplying sanitary parts and related systems.
+Established in 1874, Geberit is a Swiss multinational group specialized in manufacturing and supplying sanitary parts and related systems.
 In 1976, it expanded into the USA and established the subsidiary Geberit Manufacturing Inc. with its headquarters in Michigan City, Indiana.
 And today, its concealed cistern has over 60 million installations worldwide.
 The track record is a clear testament to the product quality and the company’s commitment to excellence.